srhthu/LM-CompEval-Legal/readme.md

 **LM + Retrieval System**

-To address the performance with retrievad information of LMs in legal domain, additional information, e.g., label candidates and similar cases as demonstrations, are included into prompts.
+To address the performance with retrieved information of LMs in legal domain, additional information, e.g., label candidates and similar cases as demonstrations, are included into prompts.
 Considering the combination of the two additional information, there are four sub-settings of prompts:
 - (**free, zero shot**): No additional information.
 Only task instruction.
 - (**free, few shot**): Task instruction + demonstrations
 - (**multi, zero shot**): Task instruction + label candidates (options)